matteematt/.dotfiles/config/nvim/README.md

 * Statusline, gives me my custom statusline
 * Startscreen, gives me my custom startscreen
 * Misc, just some general functionality
-* Commends, my simple comments plugin for commenting and uncommenting lines
+* Comments, my simple comments plugin for commenting and uncommenting lines
+* Zoom, which allows you to quickly view a buffer in an expanded view, and then retstore the previous view

 ### After